jmshrv/finamp/README.md

 The app is also available as an APK from the [releases page](https://github.com/UnicornsOnLSD/finamp/releases).

-As for the Play Store and App Store, those releases will be available in a few months.
-Because of this, most people won't be able to use the iOS version.
-If you have a Mac, you should be able to build/sideload the app onto your phone.
+As for the Play Store and App Store, the app will be available for the next release.

 ## Known Issues